compound-finance/comet/README.md

 2. update `deployments/fuji/roots.json` with new roots from step 1
 3. run `1649117302_upgrade_timelock_and_set_up_governor`, `prepare` step
 4. run `1649117302_upgrade_timelock_and_set_up_governor`, `enact` step
-5. find the proposal ID step 4; manually execute the proposal via the newly-deployed Governor
+5. find the proposal ID step from 4; manually execute the proposal via the newly-deployed Governor
 6. run `1651257139_rewards`, `prepare` step
 7. update `deployments/fuji/roots.json` with new rewards root from step 6
 8. run `1653431603_mint_to_fauceteer`, `prepare` step